ghosh/microtip/README.md

 &nbsp;
 ## Customization

-Microtip uses css variables, which allows you to customize the behavior of the tooltip as per your needs.
+Microtip uses **css variables**, which allows you to customize the behavior of the tooltip as per your needs.

 | Variable                         | Description                                        | Default Value |